NNPC Begins Construction of 50MW Power Plant in Borno

 In his remarks at the ceremony to flag off the project, Group Managing Director of the NNPC, Mallam Mele Kyari, explained that the move was a result of a presidential directive to provide emergency intervention to the electricity supply to the area.

-Kyari therefore assured the people of Maiduguri that the project would be delivered on schedule, adding that it would further improve NNPC’s gas utilisation efforts for the socio-economic benefit of Nigerians.
+Kyari therefore assured the people of Maiduguri that the project will be delivered on schedule, adding that it would further improve NNPC’s gas utilisation efforts for the socio-economic benefit of Nigerians.

 “NNPC as an enabler organisation is committed to the delivery of this project within schedule, and has already awarded the contract to General Electric Global (GE) for the supply of gas turbine, while Engineering, Procurement and Construction (EPC) has been contracted to China Machinery and Engineering Corporation (CMEC),” Kyari stated, noting that the project would be a model for other cities across the country.